ksumag/ansible12/roles/vhost_deploy/README.md

 Role Variables
 --------------

+destin_folder_site: where a sites will be laied
+destin_folder_conf: where a nginx config be laied
+enabled: used to do a simlinks

 Dependencies
 ------------

 There is no dependencies at this role

+Example Playbook
 ----------------

 - hosts: servers
       roles:
-         - nginx_deploy
+         - vhost_deploy

 License
 -------